Google Ads built only for independent vet practices.

 Animaclarus exists because independent practices are where animals get the most considered care, and they're being squeezed out by consolidators with no loyalty to the medicine.
 The $750 a month is what it costs to do this work well.
 But the reason it's vets specifically — not small businesses generally — is that this is where the work matters most.
 Most months, that's what I think about.

 The premise here is simple: I do one thing, for one type of business, for one practice per city.
-I run Google Ads — and I build the landing pages and homepage redesigns that make the ads work.
-I don't do multi-page websites, SEO, social media, or content marketing.
+I run your ads, I build the pages they land on, and I keep them fast and live.
+What I don't do is bolt on SEO, social media, and content marketing you don't need — the things full-service agencies sell to pad the invoice.
 The agencies promising "full-service" can't compete on the work that actually drives appointments.

 The discipline I keep coming back to: name the number, or don't make the claim.
 I've spent enough years inside Google Ads accounts to know what "mobile-optimized" means when an agency uses it — nothing measurable.
 I'd rather commit to a specific number, then either hit it or refund.